scliff108/CodeLab/GitHub/Project_3_Free_For_All/Gym_Formula/README.md

 # Terminology

-1. Set
+1. Rep: The number of times you perform an exercise
-2. Rep
+2. Set: The number of cycles of reps that you complete
-3. Superset
+3. Superset: Alternating sets of two different exercises with no rest in between

 # Muscle Groups